McCall MacBain Scholarships - Master’s and Professional Programs

 Numerous fellowships, scholarships and prizes are available to both entering and in-course graduate students within the Faculty.
 The majority of these are determined through nominations from supervisors and/or the associated graduate unit.
 A general listing of named Fellowships and Awards is found using the top tabs at https://www.mcgill.ca/internalawards/.
 Many of these are specific to our Faculty and graduate units.

 Differential Fee Waivers (DFW)

 Full-year DFWs are available to select international students based on merit.
-Eligible graduate students in the first year of a M.Sc.
-(MSc1) program or first two years of the Ph.D. program (PhD2-3) are eligible.
-The DFW provides an amount of funds equivalent to the difference in tuition between that charged to International and Quebec students.
+Graduate students in the first year of an M.Sc.
+(MSc1) program or the first two years of a Ph.D. program (PhD2-3) are eligible.
+Students awarded a DFW will pay tuition at the Quebec rate.
 The actual amount will vary by program and year.
-For 2014-15, the Faculty was allocated 42 DFWs for eligible international graduate students.
+The Faculty offers approximately 50 DFWs for eligible international graduate students each year.

 The MITACS suite of programs aims to connect companies, government and academia by coordinating collaborative industry-university research projects.
 Graduate students and postdoctoral fellows whose research is in partnership with industry should investigate these opportunites.